Matthew-Burkard/openrpc/docs/docs/basics.md

 ### JSON-RPC 2.0

-The [JSON-RPC 2.0 Spec](https://www.jsonrpc.org/specification) defines the format of requests and responses of a JSON-RPC server.
+The [JSON-RPC 2.0 Spec](https://www.jsonrpc.org/specification) is a transport agnostic spec which defines the properties of a JSON-RPC server.
+A JSON-RPC server will have methods that can be called remotely.
+The spec defines the format of requests expected by a JSON-RPC server to call a method and the format that the server responses must match.

 ### OpenRPC

 The [OpenRPC spec](https://open-rpc.org/) defines a document for describing the methods and schemas used in a JSON-RPC server.
+It's like [OpenAPI](https://www.openapis.org/) for JSON-RPC APIs.
+The OpenRPC document will list each method in the server along with the parameters expected by those method and the result it will produce.
+Like OpenAPI, it leverages [JSON Schemas](https://json-schema.org/) to describe types.

-### This Framework
+## What Does This Framework Do?

-This framework provides a class `RPCServer` that is used to register python functions as methods in an OpenRPC server.
+This framework provides a class, `RPCServer`, that is used to register python functions as methods in an OpenRPC server.
+Once methods are registered the framework can parse JSON-RPC requests, call the appropriate function, wrap the function's return value in a JSON-RPC response and return it.

+### Usage

 To register a method with the RPCServer use the `@rpc.method()` decorator on a function.